SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ### Naming your solution

-If your solution is named after a common word, such as **Orders**, you will need to include your company name as well to clearly differentiate it from other solutions in the marketplace, eg. **Contoso Orders**.
+If your solution is named after a common word, such as **Orders**, you will need to include your company name as well to clearly differentiate it from other solutions in the Marketplace, for example, **Contoso Orders**.

 ### Don't include additional advertising in your app's description and screenshots